gaehlerm/SoftwareEngineering/README.md

 ## Writing this book

 Writing a book about software development is hard.
 Harder than writing a book about physics or math.
 Physics and mathematics are precise sciences, and you can derive all your formulas.
 Software engineering, on the other hand, is not an exact science.
 I can only give some examples to support my claims, but no proofs.
 And you can certainly find counter examples if you try.
 There are some rules of thumb at most, but there may be two rules contradicting each other.
 The best example is the naming of variables, functions, and classes.
-There is the rule that "a name should be short, yet concise".
+There is the rule that "a name should be short, yet descriptive".
 Good luck finding such a name.

 I can only provide you with some general rules of thumb, and you will have to determine how to apply them yourself.
 This will take practice, and it is preferable to work together with a more experienced coworker who can assist you in case you have any questions.
-This book aims to serve as a manual, but ultimately, you will need to learn how to apply the recommendations given here on your own.
+This book is a collection of recommendations.
+But ultimately, you will need to learn how to apply the recommendations given here on your own.

--# Part 1: First things first
+-# Chapter 1: First things first

 # 6. Software Engineering

 "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." – Albert Einstein

+// volker: first the rule and then the explanations, maybe also the list first don't use politicians as an example, rather use Harry Potter (easy to understand, yet good story)

 ## The Life of a Software Engineer